EveTLynn/Blood-Cells-Detection/README.md

 This project implements fine-tuning of a RetinaNet model with a ResNet-50 backbone from the [TensorFlow Model Garden (TFM)](https://github.com/tensorflow/models) for detecting three types of blood cells (Red Blood Cells (RBCs), White Blood Cells (WBCs), and Platelets) in microscopic images from the [BCCD dataset](https://github.com/Shenggan/BCCD_Dataset).

 ## Project Overview
-This project was run on Colab free GPU with Tensorflow 2.15.0, it will take approximately 1 hour to run for 10,000 epochs.
+This project was run on Colab free GPU with Tensorflow 2.15.0, it will take approximately 1 hour to run 10,000 epochs.
 A copy of the notebook is available in this repository but since its size is too large for rendering on Github, please use [nbviewer](https://nbviewer.org/) or visit [this Colab link](https://colab.research.google.com/drive/1PsVqMfThRWEhOG1w2HDbs7OgICSIMd2d?usp=drive_link).

 The notebook wil guide you through the following steps:

 ### 1 .
 Data Preparation
-- Clone the [BCCD dataset](https://github.com/Shenggan/BCCD_Dataset) for the blood images and annaotations and this github repo for `custom_preprocessing.py`, `voc2coco.py`, and `labels.txt` scripts.
+- Clone the [BCCD dataset](https://github.com/Shenggan/BCCD_Dataset) for the blood images and annotations and this github repo for `custom_preprocessing.py`, `voc2coco.py`, and `labels.txt` scripts.
 The voc2coco scripts is from the [Roboflow github](https://github.com/roboflow/voc2coco) and a copy of it is stored in this repository for convenience.
 - Use functions from `custom_preprocessing.py` to split images and annotations to three separate folders: train, val, test
 - Augment images and annotations (random cropping, flipping, etc.) with Albumentations library, also utilize the functions from `custom_preprocessing.py`.
 - Convert annotations from PASCAL VOC format to COCO format using `voc2coco.py` script
-- Generate [TFRecords](https://www.tensorflow.org/tutorials/load_data/tfrecord) with `create_coco_tf_record.py` from TFM package, it is a TensorFlow simple format for storing a sequence of binary records.
+- Generate [TFRecords](https://www.tensorflow.org/tutorials/load_data/tfrecord) with `create_coco_tf_record` method from TFM package, it is a TensorFlow simple format for storing a sequence of binary records.

-After this step the structure of the working directory will have structure like below
+After this step the working directory will have a structure like below
 ```
 Blood-Cells-Detection
 ├── augmented_data                      # Augemented data